tetsutomatsunaga/amazon-bedrock-agents-healthcare-lifesciences/agents_catalog/23-DMTA-orchestration-agent/design.md

 ## Architecture Overview

-The DMTA Orchestration Agent implements an active learning approach for FactorX optimization, using Amazon Bedrock Agent with two specialized Lambda functions for planning and analysis phases.
+The DMTA Orchestration Agent implements an active learning approach for FactorX optimization, using Amazon Bedrock Agent with direct Lambda integration for S3 storage and Opentrons OT-2 automation.

 ```
 ┌─────────────────────────────────────────────────────────────┐